Michael Huey (artist): Background

+Career

+Huey’s artistic practice engages with archival materials, documents, and photographic traditions.
+His projects often examine themes of absence, loss, and preservation, drawing on his background in art history and writing.

+Writing and editorial contributions

 Alongside his work as an artist, Huey has also published extensively, first as a staff member of The Christian Science Monitor, and more recently as a memoirist writing about his family's roots in Chicago and Leelanau County, Michigan.
 He is a regular contributor to the London-based magazine The World of Interiors and has written about art and design for exhibition catalogues, newspapers, and magazines in both Europe and the United States.

-Work

-Huey's artistic practice has been linked by critics to his interest in family history, archives, and inventories.
-The arts magazine EIKON has written that Huey's works "are like news that reaches us from the past and are kept as poetry in time."
-According to Artforum magazine, "Huey's process defamiliarizes...objects to the extent that they become alien, worthy of scrutiny."

-The concepts of loss and legacy tie his works together over a wide range of media.
-One of his techniques involves re-photographing and/or re-using existing photographs and papers.
-He also incorporates found objects into his exhibitions.
-Recent shows have involved installations of large-scale wall paintings or wallpapers Huey has designed.

-Images from Huey's "China Cupboard" series have been likened by The New Yorker to the work of early photography pioneer William Henry Fox Talbot.